Post Tax Credit, Housing Prices Slide Further

 CHRIS ARNOLD: After crashing down around 30 percent in many areas, home prices appeared to be leveling off a few months ago.
 That was with the help of a federal homebuyer tax credit.
 But in recent months, after that tax credit expired, prices in many areas have been sliding lower again.

-Professor CHRIS MAYER (Economics, Columbia University): And those foreclosures are starting to push prices down again.
+CHRIS MAYER: And those foreclosures are starting to push prices down again.

 ARNOLD: Chris Mayer is an economist with Columbia University.
 He says he'd like to see Congress and the Obama administration do more to shore up housing.